opensearch-project/opensearch-sdk-java/SECURITY.md

 By capturing the current state of OpenSearch ecocsystem and the plans for extensions this document outlines several areas for enhancements, features, and practices to incorperate into extensions for OpenSearch.

+## Document Phases
+These guidlines and this document are meant to evolve.
+Some area might be complete adhead of others.
+Some areas or items might be marked as invalid/removed using markdown's strike-through.

+1. [X] Agreement of areas and 'as-is' state of OpenSearch Plugins and Extensions. **<-- Doc is here**
+2. [ ] All area have recommendations and areas of investigation are filed as issues and linked back on this document.
+3. [ ] All investigation conclusions are captured and linked in this document, effectively define the scope of work for these areas.
+Implementation of work is can be completed or outstanding.
+4. [ ] All planned work has been completed, issues around this work can be completed or outstanding.
+5. [ ] Document complete, future work and issue will be captured out of band instead of as updates this document.

+## Terms
 To keep concepts consistant, this document is using terminology from [NIST Glossary](https://csrc.nist.gov/glossary).

 Additional terms:
 * **Plugin** - reference to the existing functionality to extend OpenSearch functionality.
 * **Extension** - reference to the in development functionality to extend OpenSearch.

+# Areas

 ## Host security